-This Business Intelligence tool from Microsoft provides various modeling capabilities such as data discovery, data preparation, and the creation of interactive dashboards.
-Power BI can help you make powerful business decisions.
-It can pull data in any form, be it images, videos, Excel sheets, or even a centralized database system, and visualize on top of it.
+Power BI is a Business Intelligence tool from Microsoft that provides various modeling capabilities such as data discovery, data preparation, and creation of interactive dashboards.
+It can help users in making powerful business decisions.
+It can pull data in any form, be it images, videos, Excel sheets, or even a centralized database system, and then visualize it.

-Power BI is divided into a couple of components:
+Power BI is divided into a few components:

-- Power BI Desktop: This free application upon installing on your desktop gives you the freedom to connect, modify, and visualize the data at hand.
-You can carry out data modeling by taking data from multiple sources, creating visuals and reports, and sharing them with others in your organization.
+- Power BI Desktop: Power BI Desktop is a free application that can be accessed on installing Power BI on your desktop.
+Power BI Desktop gives you the freedom to connect, modify, and visualize the data at hand.
+You can carry out data modeling by taking data from multiple sources, creating reports and visuals, and sharing them with others in your organization.

-- Power BI Service: It is a cloud service in the Microsoft cloud offerings, which eases the sharing and collaboration of summaries and reports.
-It helps bring all the relevant data to one place.
+- Power BI Service: Power BI Service is a cloud service offered by Microsoft that simplifies working with Power BI projects by sharing and collaborating summaries and reports.
+Power BI Service helps bring all relevant data to one place.

-- Power BI Mobile Apps: They let you use the service on the go and not wait to reach your desktop to start working.
+- Power BI Mobile Apps: Power BI Mobile Apps let you use the service on the go and not be crutched to your desktop to start working.
 This facility is supported on Windows 10, Android, and iOS devices.

 Check out this video to get a step closer to understanding Power BI: